Have Yourself A Safe Little Holiday

 Holiday traveling can be the most grueling and exhausting part of the season.
-Remember to take your time, drive patiently and without distractions.
+Remember to take your time, and drive patiently and without distractions.

-- If traveling by car, make sure your car is “winterized” and that you have emergency provisions such as a flashlight, blankets, water and snacks in case you get stranded.
+- If traveling by car, make sure your car is “winterized” and that you have emergency provisions such as a flashlight, blankets, water, and snacks in case you get stranded.

 - Make sure that your family knows when to expect you and knows the route that you are taking.

-- Get a battery powered phone charger for your phone.
+- Get a battery-powered phone charger for your phone.